daraghbyrne/stemmacademyworkshop/step3/README.md

 Et voila!
 You should be able to control the brightness of your LED perfectly now.

+The [completed code](code-by-end/LED.ino) is available in the folder above.

 ### Compiling and sending to the Particle device

 1. Make sure you save your sketch.